Organique0/yeeter/README.md

 - Installed and properly configured PHP and Composer

 For local testing it is very recommended to use Laravel Sail.
 That is why it exists.
-Otherwise you need to have things like laravel, postgresql and redis installed on your system.
+Otherwise you need to have things like laravel and MySql installed on your system.
 Documentation: https://laravel.com/docs/12.x/sail

 Everything is described in the documentation.